frankpepermans/rxdart_builders/README.md

 This package is totally optional, you can just use direct rxdart constructors if you prefer to.

-The difference in approach is best described via a few examples:
+Using rxdart_builders instead of StreamBuilder makes your UI more expressive, the difference in approach is best described via a few examples:

 ### Example with combineLatest, pure rxdart
 ```dart